turpinator/Pandoras_Box/Mods/turpinator/camera_corner/readme.md

 ![Webcam View](camerashot.png?raw=true)

 Installs to frame with M3x6 screws.
-Use up to 6 screws, as few as 1.
+SHCS or BHCS.
+Up to 6 screws, as few as 1.
 I used 3 because i didnt have any more pre-installed nuts.

 ![installed](installed.jpg?raw=true)